R0mainSR/BetterSMBW/README.md

 For now only the Any% route is done, this include:

-- Removed 8-1 and 8-2 falling meteors.
-You can now practice these levels without problems due to RNG (especially 8-1)
+- 5-1: Added a propeller mushroom block before the water section for water skip practice (the prop is the brick block after the ice flower)
+- 5-3: Replaced some blocks with a propeller mushroom, ideal if you want to practice this level and if you lose your propeller.
+- 5-T/F : Added some blocks with propeller for practicing 556/546 cycle.
+- 5-4: Added a lot of blocks with propeller for 5-4 skip
+- 8-1: Replaced some blocks with a propeller mushroom.
+Removed meteors.
+No more RNG during your practice.
+- 8-2: Removed meteors for the 1st area.
+No other changes.
+- 8-7: Replaced some blocks with a fire flower (or mushroom if you're small).
+Even if practicing 8-7 is kinda dumb, I do some changes anyway.
-- You want to practice Bombless but you don't want to do the whole Airship ?
+- 8-A: You want to practice Bombless but you don't want to do the whole Airship ?
 Ok, a pipe is here for you !
 This pipe go directly to the Bowser Jr. fight.
-- There are also a pipe at the begining of Bowser's Castle if you want to practice Bowser's Escape without doing the whole castle.
+- 8-C: There are a pipe at the begining of Bowser's Castle if you want to practice Bowser's Escape without doing the whole castle.

+All Any% levels other changes:

-- Added a pipe at the end of all Any% levels (except 8-C), that pipe go to the begining of the level if you want to practice the level again.
+- Added a pipe at the end of all Any% levels, that pipe go to the begining of the level if you want to practice the level again.
+That allows the player to avoid to pause the game then "Exit course" and re-enter again.
 - Increased the time to 999 for all levels to have more time to practice them.
-That allows the player to avoid to pause the game then "Exit course" and re-enter again.

 ### How to play ?